sebastianrau/deployer/README.md

 ### GitUpdate
 Clones or pulls a git repository via ssh from given url.

-It uses a ssh private keyfile for auth (e.g. a deployment key).
+It uses a no auth (with https url) or a ssh private keyfile (use ssh url type!) for auth (e.g. a deployment key).

 The option ```"errorOnNoUpdate": true``` will stop execution if ```"ignoreError"``` is set to ```false```.